mikedilger/mosaic-spec/docs/status.md

 - Early Draft
 - Draft (ready for others to review and comment on)
 - Approved xN (N people have approved)
+- Implemented in core
-- Implemented xN (N implementations are known to exist)
+- Implemented in core + xN (N implementations are known to exist)
 - Superceded (some other page now supercedes this)

 Note that developers are encouraged to comment on and discuss pages in any